lhxyyxy/test/readme.txt

-creating a branch is quick.
+creating a new branch is quick and simple. creating a branch is quick.
 Git is a distributed version control system.
 Git is free software distributed under the GPL.